Navigation

 2. Service brakes shall function on all wheeled vehicles.

-3. Emergency brakes (parking brakes) should be functional, if a vehicle was
+3. Emergency brakes (parking brakes) should be functional, if a vehicle was originally equipped with such brakes.

 4. Tires shall have a minimum tread depth of 2/32 inches.